postrank-labs/goliath/README.md

 any additional code.

 Goliath exposes a raw, bare-metal Rack-like API for developing high throughput web-services.
-Request handling is synchronous, and all processing is asynchronous.
+Both request processing and response processing can be done in fully asynchronous fashion: streaming uploads, firehose API's, request/response, and so on.

 ## Installation & Prerequisites